 The charger is hooked to the output terminals on the charge controller.
-Hooking the charger directly to the battery might help it not be shut off by the controller.
+Hooking the charger directly to the battery might ensure the controller doesn’t shut it off.
 Overall, Schneider is satisfied with this setup.
 At some point, he says he may move the solar panel to the roof of the barn to eliminate sun blockage issues.

 After talking to the salesman at the solar supply business, Schneider decided to use an inverter and an older 110-volt AC charger.
 The new inverters are very efficient and trouble free, so this saved Schneider from having to purchase a new DC charger.

 He mounted the solar panel on a brace post out in the middle of the field to keep it away from possible thieves and vandals.
 He mounted the panel onto an old satellite dish frame, which allows him to do some angle adjustments to maximize direct sunlight.
 Both setups were done this way and, so far, it has not needed adjustments.
 This panel is in a wide-open area with no shading problems.
 The setup has performed flawlessly and puts out 8,000 to 9,000 volts consistently.